joelbeedle/salsa/README.md

 ## Extensibility

-Users can extend the functionality of the testbed.
-They can add custom swarm algorithms, targets for the drones to find, custom contact listeners and contact managers, as well as custom drone configurations.
-Users can create their own maps for the simulations and could set new custom data to log.
-It is also possible to add custom testbed modes, similar to the current `Queue` and `Sandbox` modes.
+SALSA is designed with extensibility at it's heart - it works best when it's utilised and moulded to whatever the user wants.

+The testbed can be extended in multiple ways: users can create custom swarm algorithms, targets, contact listeners and managers, and drone configurations, alongside custom maps and data.
+New testbed modes could be added, similar to the current `Queue` and `Sandbox` modes.
+Furthermore, as the Library function is decoupled from our Testbed, a new testbed could be created entirely: perhaps targeting ground based robots, utilising the framework the Library provides in the same ways that our Testbed does.

 > [!IMPORTANT]
 > **Any new files need to be added to the testbed `CMakeLists.txt` file, in `MY_TESTBED_SOURCE_FILES`.**

-For more information on extending the various aspects of the testbed, expand a section below.
+For more information and examples on extending the various aspects of the testbed, expand a section below.

 <details>